MatthiasCarnein/jpegToolbox/README.md

 ```

 Internally all functions interface c++, however most functions also provide a corresponding R implementation which is considerably slower but easier for debugging.

+## Acknowledgement

+This software is based in part on the work of the Independent JPEG Group.